cert-orangecyberdefense/datalake-hunter/README.md

 When a query hash is provided, it will be used as the name of the bloom filter in the csv file.

-⚠️ Please be aware that depending on the rate of false positive used when creating your bloom filters, there is a chance of false positive matches.
-The default false positive rate is `0.00001`, meaning  1 false positive in 100 000.
+⚠️ Please be aware that bloom filters **can and will produce false positive matches** but **will not produce false negative**.
+The default false positive rate for our bloom filters is `0.00001`, meaning  1 false positive in 100 000.
+You are free to change this rate but there will always be a chance of false positive result.
+Please check the project description above for more information.

 ## Example